Silphium laciniatum

 Description

 Leaves: The alternate leaves are 12″-18″ long.
 They are rough, large and deeply divided.
-They orient themselves on a north-south direction.
+They orient themselves on a north-south axis.

 Additional information